AnalyticsAutomationAi PersonalizationPayments

 On the procurement side, SAP announced four new Joule Assistants: a Category Management Assistant that analyses spend patterns and builds category strategies; a Sourcing Assistant that manages the full RFP-to-negotiation lifecycle; a Supplier Management Assistant for continuous risk monitoring across the supply base; and a Contract Assistant for authoring, renewals, and connecting supplier selection through to contract.

 SAP's framing for this is "from AI in applications to AI on applications."
-It's a meaningful distinction.
-The old model is a feature added to a product.
-The new model is intelligence that operates across the landscape, touching multiple systems without living exclusively inside any one of them.
+It's a meaningful distinction: instead of bolting features onto products, you have intelligence that operates across the estate, touching multiple systems without living exclusively inside any one of them.
 The execution complexity of coordinating agents across a large, hybrid SAP estate is real; enterprise software takes time, and anyone who's lived through a major SAP implementation knows it.
-But the architectural direction is clear, the ecosystem commitment is substantial, and the use-cases are concrete enough to plan around now rather than waiting for a future-state slide deck to become a project.
+But the architectural direction is clear, the partner commitment is substantial, and the use-cases are concrete enough to plan around now rather than waiting for a future-state slide deck to become a project.

 The best real-world illustration from Sapphire came not from a retailer but from Aeropuertos Argentina, which manages 90% of Argentina's commercial flights.
 They built an AI agent called SNOW (Smart Network for Operative Winter) on SAP's Business Technology Platform to coordinate weather data, runway sensors, maintenance processes, and operational procedures.
 Twelve weeks from idea to production.
 Expected 16% cost reduction.
 Their CIO described the outcome as moving "from a reactive to a proactive model."
 Not retail, but the deployment shape (coordinated autonomous action across multiple data sources, within a defined operational scope) is exactly what supply chain and procurement would look like.